Nancy Khan

 The co-worker is standing at the door when he hears her scream.

-He goes in to see what happened and finds Nancy on the ground next to Ollie's body, and she's saying something like, They killed him, they killed him.
+He goes in to see what happened and finds Nancy on the ground next to Ali's body and she's saying something like, they killed him, they killed him.

 The oldest of three children, Ali Khan was born in 1980 and grew up in a family with high expectations.

-His parents were doctors, so they were highly educated.
+His parents were doctors, so they're highly educated.

 Ali was also gifted with a magnetic personality and had no trouble making friends.

-But it was during a summer job at a car dealership in 2002 that Ali found his true calling.
+in 1998 ali headed off to college with his sight set on becoming a doctor but it was during a summer job at a car dealership in 2002 that ali found his true calling

 He really wanted to sell cars and make customers happy.